x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-split-permissions-exchange-2013-help.md

 Some cmdlets, although still available, may offer only limited functionality when used with Active Directory split permissions.
 This is because they may allow you to configure recipient objects that are in the domain Active Directory partition and Exchange configuration objects that are in the configuration Active Directory partition.
 They may also allow you to configure Exchange-related attributes on objects stored in the domain partition.
 Attempts to use the cmdlets to create objects, or modify non-Exchange-related attributes on objects, in the domain partition will result in an error.
 For example, the **Add-ADPermission** cmdlet will return an error if you attempt to add permissions to a mailbox.
 However, the **Add-ADPermission** cmdlet will succeed if you configure permissions on a Receive connector.
 This is because a mailbox is stored in the domain partition while Receive connectors are stored in the configuration partition.

-Additionally, the associated features in the Exchange Administration Center and Outlook Web App, such as the New Mailbox wizard, will also no longer be available or will generate an error if you try to use them.
+Additionally, the associated features in the Exchange admin center and Outlook Web App, such as the New Mailbox wizard, will also no longer be available or will generate an error if you try to use them.

 Exchange administrators will, however, be able to create and manage Exchange-specific objects, such as transport rules, and so on.